-A light year is the distance light travels in a year, 9.5 trillion kilometers.
+A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).

 This black hole, with a mass 6.5 billion times that of our sun, was the subject of the first image of such an object ever obtained, released in 2019, with another black hole pictured last year.